joannawalach1/joannawalach1/README.md

 I believe in continuous improvement, not just in my technical skills but also in my approach to collaboration.
 I'm eager to be part of a team that values growth, creativity, and embraces industry best practices.
 Outside of coding, you'll find me exploring new technologies, attending meetups, and staying plugged into the vibrant tech community.

-I look forward to the possibility of discussing not just how I can contribute to your team, but also how your unique environment aligns with my aspirations and values.

 Here's to the exciting journey ahead!</p><p align='left'>
 Technologies: